Shenmue III

 At E3 2015, following years of speculation, Suzuki launched a Kickstarter campaign to crowdfund Shenmue III, with Sega having licensed Shenmue to Suzuki's company Ys Net.
 It became the fastest campaign to raise $2 million, in under seven hours, and ended the following month having raised over $6 million, making it the highest-funded video game in Kickstarter history at the time.
 Further funding came from Sony and Deep Silver and crowdfunding on other platforms.
 The development team was much smaller than that of previous Shenmue games, though key staff from the original team returned.
-The game was built using Unreal Engine 4.
+Shenmue III was developed using Unreal Engine 4.

 Shenmue III was released on November 19, 2019, 18 years after Shenmue II.
-It received mixed reviews, with critics divided over its similarity to its predecessors; some described it as outdated, while others praised its faithfulness to the franchise.
-Retail sales were low, but exclude digital sales and copies sent to Kickstarter backers.
+It received mixed reviews; some critics described it as outdated, while others praised its faithfulness to the franchise.
+Retail sales were low, but excluded digital sales and copies sent to Kickstarter backers.
+The CEO of Deep Silver's parent company, Embracer Group, said Shenmue III had been "fine" financially.
+An enhanced version is planned for Windows, PlayStation 5, Xbox Series X and Series S. Suzuki expressed his hope to develop Shenmue IV.

 Gameplay

-Like the previous Shenmue games, the player controls teenage martial artist Ryo Hazuki, who is searching for his father's killer.
+Like the previous Shenmue games, the player controls the teenage martial artist Ryo Hazuki, who is searching for his father's killer.
 Most of the game is spent exploring the open world in Guilin, China, searching for clues, examining objects and talking to non-player characters for information.

-The game features a 3D fighting system similar to the Virtua Fighter series; Ryo can practice moves to increase their power.
+The 3D fighting system is similar to the Virtua Fighter series; Ryo can practice moves to increase their power.
+The fighting system was redesigned to make it accessible to less experienced players.
 In quick time events, the player must press the right buttons at the right moment to succeed.
 Ryo can earn money through minigames such as gambling, fishing, woodchopping, and forklift driving, and by selling foraged herbs.

 Shenmue III introduces a stamina system, whereby Ryo's hit points (HP) gradually decline as the player explores.
 If his HP drops too low, he loses the ability to sprint while exploring.
 Ryo can restore HP through sleeping and eating.